ShiLab-Bioinformatics/variScan/Algorithm-description.md

 - **Mismatch mode:** If the query base is common at this position, the match list is long and the mismatch list is short.
 The program updates only the references in the mismatch list.
-All other references are treated as implicit matches.
+All other reference sequences are treated as implicit matches.
 - **Match mode:** If the query base is rare at this position, the match list is short and the mismatch list is long.
-The program updates only the references in the match list.
-All other references are treated as implicit mismatches when the final score is calculated.
+The program updates only the reference sequences in the match list.
+All other reference sequences are treated as implicit mismatches when the final score is calculated.

-This adaptive choice is important because most positions are conserved, while a small number of variant positions distinguish the references.
+This adaptive choice is important because most positions are conserved, while a small number of variant positions distinguish the reference sequences.

 ## Counting Example